ClinicalTrials.Veeva

 About

-The purpose of this study is to examine the effects of storytelling and drawing therapeutic communication techniques applied to children aged 7-12 receiving treatment in an intensive care unit on their state anxiety levels and emotional states.
-The study aims to assess the potential of these therapeutic techniques to reduce anxiety levels and contribute to the emotional recovery of children.
+Purpose of the study: The purpose of this study is to examine the effects of therapeutic communication techniques applied to children aged 7-12 in intensive care on the emotional state of the children.

 Hypotheses of the Study: